Benchmarking Web API Quality -- Revisited: Security Findings

 We find in the 2015 experiments that out of the 12 APIs, 5 (or 41.7\%) denote lasting changes in their security scores (cf. also Figure~\ref{fig:cipher_score_evolution_useast}).
 Three of these APIs (API-1, API-6, API-7) denote a single change, while the other two APIs (API-8, API-15) denote two lasting changes.
 In fact, the security scores of of these two APIs nearly perfectly overlap.
 Information obtained prior to anonymization of our data indicates that these two APIs are deployed on the same managed cloud infrastructure.
 Figure~\ref{fig:cipher_score_evolution_2015_api15} shows, as an example, the 2015 evolution of the server security score of API-15, which has a (positive) lasting change around Oct 20, and another (negative) lasting change around Oct 26.
-Notably, in the 2018 data, we find not a single lasting change.